Professor James Lyons

-Prof. Lyons's work on risk has also extended to writing a case study on the visualisation of climate change for the Government Chief Scientific Advisor's report "Innovation: Managing Risk, Not Avoiding it", and he is on the expert panel of the EPSRC-funded network Models to Decisions (M2D), which explores decision-making under uncertainty.
+Prof. Lyons' work on risk has extended to writing a case study on the visualisation of climate change for the Government Chief Scientific Advisor's report "Innovation: Managing Risk, Not Avoiding it", and he was on the expert panel of the EPSRC-funded network Models to Decisions (M2D), which explored decision-making under uncertainty.

 I am interested in considering research projects across the broad spectrum of US film and television.

 Tom Fallows, ‘Survival of the Dead”: Manufacturing Independence in the American Film Industry.
 An Exploration of the Political Economy of Laurel Entertainment, 1974-1988, 2015-2019.
 University studentship funded